MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **draft_message_id** - The draft id of the conversation being created as a draft to help us detect issues related to draft emails
+- **draft_message_id** - The draft ID of the conversation being created as a draft to help us detect issues related to draft emails

-- **message_id** - The message id of the conversation being replied to or forwarded from to help us detect issues related to a specific message
+- **message_id** - The message ID of the conversation being replied to or forwarded from to help us detect issues related to a specific message

 - **origin** - Tells us where the compose originated from, such as from a reply all, a new compose, or quick reply.
 Helps us detect issues associated with a specific reply origin type.